spawnmarvel/linux-and-azure/bicep-deploy-linux/README.md

 ```

-## Learn modules for Bicep do them
+## Learn modules for Bicep

-* You have done many, log in and do them again or just read to make notes.
+You have done many, log in and do them again or just read to make notes.

-* Skip the CI/CD is much cost, focus on fundamentals and deployments script for configuration of apps.
+Skip the CI/CD is much cost, focus on fundamentals and deployments script for configuration of apps.

-### Build your first Bicep template TBD
+* Build your first Bicep template TBD

-### Part 1: Fundamentals of Bicep TBD
+* Part 1: Fundamentals of Bicep TBD

-### Part 2: Intermediate Bicep TBD
+* Part 2: Intermediate Bicep TBD

-### Part 3: Advanced Bicep TBD
+* Part 3: Advanced Bicep TBD

-#### Deploy resources to subscriptions, management groups, and tenants by using Bicep

-#### Extend Bicep and ARM templates using deployment scripts
+#### Extend Bicep and ARM templates using deployment scripts TODO

 Add custom steps to your Bicep or JSON Azure Resource Manager templates (ARM templates).
 Integrate deployment scripts with your deployment by using parameters and outputs.